 - diagrams

-Note that these supporting documents become public documents once the claimant submits them.
+Note that these supporting documents become public documents once you submit them.
 Most claims are processed within six weeks.

-If the City accepts liability and the parties agree to a settlement, the settlement becomes a public record.
-If the City of Las Vegas rejects liability for the claim, the claimant can then consult with his/her attorney about going forward with a civil lawsuit against the City.
+If the City accepts liability and you agree to a settlement, the settlement becomes a public record.
+If the City of Las Vegas rejects liability for the claim, you can then consult with your attorney about going forward with a civil lawsuit against the City.

 Personal injury cases must be brought within two (2) years of the accident.
-Also, note that personal injury damages against the City of Las Vegas are capped at $100,000 per claim, and judges may not impose punitive damages against the City.
+Personal injury damages against the City of Las Vegas are capped at $100,000 per claim.
+Plus judges may not impose punitive damages against the City.

 3.2.1.
 Car accidents and rental vehicles

-When the City of Las Vegas vehicles cause a car accident, the City’s third-party insurance adjuster will offer the victim notice of claim form at the accident scene.
-The adjuster will also arrange for an “economy class” rental car for the victim if:
+When the City of Las Vegas vehicles cause a car accident, the City’s third-party insurance adjuster will offer you a notice of claim form at the accident scene.
+The adjuster will also arrange for an “economy class” rental car for you if your car:

-- the victim’s car is not drivable from the accident scene, or
+- is not drivable from the accident scene, or

-- the victim’s vehicle is at a licensed body shot for immediate repairs
+- is at a licensed body shop for immediate repairs

 Note that the City of Las Vegas will not pay for a rental vehicle in the following three circumstances:

-- More than 30 days have passed since the City provided the victim with a rental,
+- More than 30 days have passed since the City provided you with a rental,

-- The victim’s vehicle is drivable even if he/she is waiting for ordered repairs, or
+- Your vehicle is drivable even if you are waiting for ordered repairs, or

 - The rental car has been upgraded from economy class (unless there are extreme extenuating circumstances)